 Like many things in life, people get stuck doing certain things.
-We come across different challenges preventing us from moving forward and take steps to where we want to head towards to.
+We come across different challenges preventing us from moving forward and taking steps to where we want to head towards to.
 In a similar way, you get stuck while programming.
 If you feel embarrassed about asking this question to someone and decided to anonymously find an answer on the web, let me tell you this is an excellent question! and there’s nothing to be ashamed of.

 Whether you write code for a living or enjoy developing random projects during your free time, it is normal to get stuck when programming.
 Whether you are a new programmer or have 20 years of working in the industry, programmers always get stuck with a problem.
 Programming is not about the act of typing words and writing code, but solving problems.